 With this under your belt, you’ll need to back it up with other skills that can be learnt easily and affordably with an online medication administration training course.
 We’ll get into that shortly, but let’s first have a look at what you can do when you’re struggling to get answers from the medical admin jobs you’re applying for.
 It all goes back to that word again...experience.

-While trying to get employment at a medical practice or any other kind of medical establishment can seem like a closed shop, most often it’s not.
+While trying to get employment at a medical practice or any other kind of medical establishment can seem like a closed shop, most often, it’s not.
 However, the key to getting your foot in the door - over and above what you learn on a medical admin course - can be about who you know.
 Although that doesn’t mean you’ve got no chance if you don’t know someone working at a place like this.

-Of course, if a friend or family member either is a medical practice employee or knows one, it will help you make the necessary contacts, but if not, there are other ways you can do it.
+Of course, if a friend or family member is either a medical practice employee or knows one, it will help you make the necessary contacts, but if not, there are other ways you can do it.
 For instance, why not try networking?
-There are plenty of groups out there you can join, and it only takes one chance meeting to get you the ‘in’ that you need.
+There are plenty of groups out there you can join, and it only takes one chance meeting to get you the ‘in’ you need.

 You can further improve your odds of being considered by visiting the medical practices in your area and dropping in your CV personally.
-Putting a face to a name often helps, particularly if you turn up smartly dressed and eager to impress.
+Putting a face to a name often helps, particularly if you are smartly dressed and eager to impress.
 This is usually the best course of action as work experience isn’t usually possible because of the sensitive nature of the information that’s dealt with every day.

-Experience Can Be Interpreted In Other Ways
+Reception Experience Can Be Interpreted In Other Ways

 Not only that, but short courses like this also give you knowledge of software like the patient management programs that are used in practices across Australia, like Medtech.
 That means you can get skills AND experience to make medical practices notice you without actually having to work there first.
 When all is said and done, though, it’s all about keeping adding to your knowledge and being persistent.

-Enhance Your Professional Skills the Easy Way
+Enhance Your Professional Skills Online With A Micro-Credential

-So, if you’d like to know more about our CPD-accredited training that’s created in conjunction with top industry professionals, all you need to do is visit us online at www.onlinecoursesaustralia.edu.au where you’ll also find professional training from over 20 different sectors.
+So, if you’d like to know more about our CPD-Endorsed Training that’s created in conjunction with top industry professionals, all you need to do is visit us online at www.onlinecoursesaustralia.edu.au where you’ll also find professional training from over 20 different sectors.
 Alternatively, should you wish to talk to us directly about your training needs, call us today on 1300 611 404, and we’ll do our utmost to help.